 Contour Settings

 If you come across a great project, but it has elements that you don’t love.
-For example, polka dots!
+For example, polka dots or an element in my space rocket below!
 You can go into contours and remove certain elements of the image to make it a little more personalised.

 Flattening Images

-Print and cut is one of my favourite features of the Cricut Maker, more on print and cut here.
+Print and cut is another of my favourite features of the Cricut Maker, more on print and cut here.
 All images in design space can be printed, however they must be flattened first.
+This reduces images in the layers panel into one flat printable image.

 Attaching Images